 Gravitational Physics - Theory; LIGO Research Support

 Proposals should be submitted to one of the participating programs as described in the Synopsis.
-Participating programs are listed below under "Related Programs."
+Participating programs and their respective proposal deadlines are listed above.
+Links to more information about these programs are provided at the end of this document under "Related Programs."
 Proposals submitted to programs in the participating divisions that are not listed as "Related Programs" may also be considered if they satisfy the WoU-MMA criteria described below.
+Proposers are strongly encouraged to contact an appropriate program director if they are unsure how to apply.
 A description of the program, specific instructions for proposal submission, and the relevant due dates can be accessed through the program hyperlink.
 Where the scientific scope of a proposal overlaps multiple programs, the proposal should be submitted to the program most closely aligned to the proposal goals and by this primary program’s submission due date.
 Secondary programs may be indicated.
 Proposals that involve efforts related to facilities in the polar regions should list relevant OPP programs as secondary.
-All listings will appear as a Fastlane or Grants.gov option.
+All listings will appear as a Fastlane, Research.gov or Grants.gov option.

 The due date for any proposal is the due date for submission to the relevant program.
 Proposals must comply with the specific submission instructions and be submitted by the due dates listed for the relevant program.
 Proposals that are submitted to a specific division outside the proposal window, target date, or deadline for the program in that Division may be returned as non-compliant.